-If you have time, you may even want to walk through sections of the handouts (your choice)
+If you have time, you may even want to walk through sections of the handouts (your choice - it depends on how much time that you may have in lab - so far I have never had the extra time)

 Stress that good task descriptions are the cornerstone for much of their work.
 If they blow it here, it will seriously affect their project.
+One important first step in developing good tasks is doing an on-site visit of the users in their workplace.